Making and Unmaking in Contemporary Sculpture

 Note to editors: The Henry Moore Institute is a centre dedicated to the study of sculpture and is located in the heart of Leeds.
 Its programming comprises three integrated elements dedicated to sculpture: collections, exhibitions and research. www.henry-moore.org

-Registered office: Mitre House 160 Aldersgate Street London EC1 4DD Henry Moore is a Registered Trade Mark of The Henry Moore Foundation
+Registered office: Dane Tree House, Perry Green, Much Hadham, Herts SG10 6EE.
+Henry Moore is a Registered Trade Mark of The Henry Moore Foundation.

 The Henry Moore Foundation